-DRAM are xx bits wide (Not available on 440EX Motherboard)
+DRAM are xx bits wide

-If all your DRAM modules have an extra ECC chip (e.g. 9 chips) they are considered 72bits and the following will be displayed:
+If all your DIMMs have ECC (e.g., 8 chips + 1 ECC chip), they are considered 72bits and the following will be displayed:

-If your DRAM modules do not have an ECC chip (e.g., 8 chips), they are considered 64bits and the following will be displayed instead:
+If your DIMMs do not have ECC (e.g. 8 chips), they are considered 64 bits and the following will be displayed instead:

-Data Integrity Mode (Non-ECC) (Not available on 440EX Motherboard)
+Data Integrity Mode (Non-ECC)

 Non-ECC has byte-wise write capability but no provision for protecting data integrity in the DRAM array.
 EC-Only data errors are detected but not corrected.
-ECC allowas a detection of single-bit and multiple-bit errors and recovery of single-bit errors.
+ECC with hardware scrubbing allows a detection of single-bit and multiple-bit errors and recovery of single-bit errors.
 (See section III for more information on DRAM memory modules.)